-- 1. Survey and recording of Thames Barge building yards and barge hulks, Yantlet Creek, Essex.
+- Survey and recording of Thames Barge building yards and barge hulks, Yantlet Creek, Essex.
 1957. - 2.
-Restoration of traditional Thames one-design yacht.
+Restoration of traditional Thames on a-design yacht.
 1958. - 3.
-Voyages with Tristan Jones (Royal Geographical Society), assistant with his researches into early Celtic Seafaring.
+Voyages with Tristan Jomes (Royal Geographical Society), assistant with his researches into early Celtic Seafaring.
 1962.